kwikius/quantracker/doc_src/osd_getting_started.rst

 used for the MAVLink serial connection.
 The Header at the left end is used for connecting the Camera and the Video transmitter [3]_ .
+The board firmware supports PAL and NTSC cameras

 As well as its use as a MAVLink port, the serial port can also be used to flash firmware onto the board using a stock FTDI module.